 Q: What responsibilities are placed upon school districts to address school violence?

-A: State law requires boards of education to adopt a “comprehensive school safety plan” for each school building to determine potential safety hazards and propose changes to prevent potentially dangerous circumstances.
-Schools are directed to involve community law enforcement and safety officials, parents, teachers and other building employees in designing these plans.
-Plans must include procedures to address serious safety threats and to respond to emergency situations.
-School officials are required to act with reasonable care towards students.
+A: State law requires administrators to adopt a “comprehensive emergency management plan” for each school building to determine potential safety hazards and prevent potentially dangerous circumstances.
+All plans must consist of four parts: a safety plan, a floor plan, an emergency contact information sheet, and a site plan.
+School administrators are directed to involve community law enforcement and safety officials, parents, teachers and other building employees in designing these plans.
+Safety plans must include procedures to address all serious safety threats and hazards and a protocol to respond to those threats.
+Administrators are also required to prepare and conduct at least one emergency management test per school year.
+School officials are required to act with reasonable care toward students.
 However, an official generally will not be held responsible for injuries resulting from attempts to deal with school violence unless the official was acting clearly outside the scope of his or her employment or official responsibilities or the actions were malicious, or taken wantonly, recklessly or in bad faith.

 Q: What if my child is threatened with violence while attending school?